oakstreetfalls/oakstreetfalls.github.io/Analysis/ThingsThatMakeYouGoHmmm.md

 * "IT IS FURTHER ORDERED, that no deductions for account of any garnishment, wage assignment, credit union or other purpose not specifically authorized by this Court be made from the earnings of the debtor."
 [Order to Employer, dtd 9/1/2017](https://oakstreetfalls.github.io/Evidence/Bankruptcy/17-%20180122884920%20Order%20to%20Employer%201000%20USD%20per%20month%202017-09-01-hmmm.pdf)

+### ETA Awards Night
+5/22/2019

+If Joshua Moreno could donate $700 to a scholarship then why couldn't he be asked to repay the stolen money?
+* [Facebook posts]

 ### NEISD Board Meeting
 1/13/2020